xicilou/Paper-and-Python-Spider-THE-AAAI-CONFERENCE-ON-ARTIFICIAL-INTELLIGENCE-/README.md

 Papers of 2022 THE-AAAI-CONFERENCE-ON-ARTIFICIAL-INTELLIGENCE  are all here.

-You can download them by download this project in github.
+You can download them here.

 Or you can download them in Official website of AAAI "https://aaai.org/Conferences/AAAI-22/"  by my python code.